koush/scrypted/plugins/objectdetector/README.md

 ## Smart Motion Sensors

-This plugin can be used to create smart motion sensors that trigger when a specific type of object (car, person, dog, etc) triggers movement on a camera.
+This plugin can be used to create smart motion sensors that trigger when a specific type of object (vehicle, person, animal, etc) triggers movement on a camera.
 Created sensors can then be synced to other platforms such as HomeKit, Google Home, Alexa, or Home Assistant for use in automations.
-This feature requires cameras with hardware or software object detection capability.
+This Sensor requires cameras with hardware or software object detection capability.

+## Smart Occupancy Sensors

+This plugin can be used to create smart occupancy sensors remains triggered when a specific type of object (vehicle, person, animal, etc) is detected on a camera.
+Created sensors can then be synced to other platforms such as HomeKit, Google Home, Alexa, or Home Assistant for use in automations.
+This Sensor requires an object detector plugin such as Scrypted NVR, OpenVINO, CoreML, ONNX, or Tensorflow-lite.